CorylLtd/sudoku-kata-csharp/README.md

 # Sudoku Kata in C#
-Implementation of the Sudoku Solver in C# 9 using the new records feature.
+Implementation of the Sudoku coding kata in C# 9 using the new records feature.